Language selection

 Q4.
 How will my information be protected when my file moves to PCVRS?

 We take the responsibility of protecting the privacy of all Veterans very seriously.
-We hold our contractors to a high standard and perform a vigorous review of their privacy policies before any contracts are awarded.
+We hold our contractors to a high standard and perform a vigorous review of their privacy policies.
 PCVRS must ensure that any information concerning Veterans and family members is protected in accordance with the Privacy Act and that all Government of Canada security standards are met at all times.

 Q5.
 Will I need to re-send any information to my Case Manager or current health professionals?